Mc-Beton/KodillaFinalProject/README.md

 * add JWT Authentication
 * divide the project into microservices

-For the FrontEnd, well to be honest I am not that really interested to add many features, just editing it to make it work together with the backEnd while I'll be upgrading it.
+For the FrontEnd, well to be honest I am not that really interested in adding many features.
+Well maybe clean it up a bit, seems a real mess in there (running out of time).
+Changes will be provided to let it work together with backend upgrades.